libsdl-org/sdl12-compat/HOW_TO_TEST_GAMES.md

 Client, so that Steam doesn't overwrite files you replaced and so you can easily control environment variables.

+Since you'll be using the Steam Runtime, you don't have to find your own copy of SDL2, as Steam provides it.

 On Linux, Steam stores games in ~/.local/share/Steam/steamapps/common, each in its own usually-well-named subdirectory.